 Walking isn’t enough

-Local programs geared for Baby Boomers aren’t always easy to find.
+Local programs that are appropriate for Baby Boomers aren’t always easy to find.
 Most are geared for young people like Cross Fit, which is insane.
-You can join a Silver Sneakers program, but they’re designed more for the nursing home crowd.
-Baby Boomers seem to be stuck in the middle.
-We want to be active but don’t want to kill ourselves.
+You can join a Silver Sneakers program, which is sometimes included in Medicare Advantage Programs, but that may be too tame for you.

-I’ve come up with 7 programs you may want to check out.
-If you want to get rid of middle age spread, flabby arms and all the bulges you see when you look in the mirror (especially in stores with scary lighting) what do you have to lose?
+These are programs online that are appropriate and safe for active Baby Boomer women.
+If you want to get rid of middle-age spread, flabby arms, and all the bulges you see when you look in the mirror (especially in stores with scary lighting) what do you have to lose?

 1. Debra Atkinson